AvalonSemiconductors/AS2650/docs/source/io.rst

 On-die IO and peripherals are not memory-mapped.
 Instead, a set of special CPU instructions, ``wrte`` and ``rede`` are used.
 These instructions always have an argument of an 8-bit address.
 This address is used to select a register inside a IO or peripheral to read or write.
 The rest of this chapter describes register locations in terms of this IO address.

-This IO address is internally decoded by splitting it into a device and register address.
+The IO address is internally decoded by splitting it into a device and register address.
 The most-significant two bits of the address are used to select one of four macros on the die, while the remaining 6 bits are used to address a particular register within that macro.

 .. list-table:: Macro addresses
     :name: macro-addr